pikapods/docs.pikapods.com/tutorials/email/index.md

 - [Part 1: Basics](listmonk-1-basics): Get started with Listmonk by understanding its core features, creating email lists, and sending your first campaign.

-## Other Email-Related Apps
+## Explore More Email-Related Apps

-In addition to Listmonk, PikaPods offers a range of other email-related apps designed to streamline your email management workflow.
-Stay tuned for more tutorials and guides on these apps.
+Explore a variety of [email-related apps](https://www.pikapods.com/apps#email) offered by PikaPods, designed to enhance your email management experience.
+Stay tuned for additional tutorials and guides on these apps.